 In some cases, a medical diagnosis and treatment may be necessary.
 If you experience any of the symptoms of a lack of sleep and don’t get help, you’re putting your health and well-being at risk.

 It can come in different forms.
-Some people simply stay up too late and don’t get a sufficient amount of rest before waking.
+Some people just stay up too late and don’t get a sufficient amount of rest before waking.
 Others struggle with sleep conditions like insomnia.
 That makes it nearly impossible to sleep through the night.

 If irregular or disrupted sleep becomes a pattern, you may notice some symptoms arise in your daily life.
 They may start out small, but it’s important to recognize them.
-The sooner you can link potential symptoms with a lack of sleep, the sooner you can find treatment.
+The sooner you can link possible symptoms with a lack of sleep, the sooner you can find treatment.

 Some signs that you’re sleep deprived include: